tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

    MUST also include the "early_data" extension in ClientHelloOuter.
 This allows servers that reject ECH and use ClientHelloOuter to safely ignore any early data sent by the client per {{RFC8446, Section 4.2.10}}.
-1. It MUST include an "encrypted_client_hello" extension with a payload constructed as described in {{encrypting-clienthello}}.

 Note that these rules may change in the presence of an application profile specifying otherwise.